-- CAUTION: Negative air pressure will draw heat from a dryer into the room it is in.
-Nearby objects such as roof beams can become very hot. - Provide an inlet duct when negative air would otherwise occur.
+CAUTION 3: Fire hazard-Negative air will draw heat from a gas dryer into the room it is in.
+Nearby objects, such as roof beams can become very hot.

+• Provide inlet ductwork when negative air would otherwise occur.

-If main air cannot be supplied from inside the room the dryers are in, use inlet ducts to connect the dryers to outside air.
+If main air cannot be supplied from inside the room the dryers are in, use inlet ductwork to connect the dryers to outside air.
 For gas dryers, use powered ventilation in the facility to replenish the combustion air taken in by the dryers.

 2.2.
-Duct Durability
+Ductwork Durability

-- Fluctuations in main air pressure will cause thin-gauge steel ducts to quickly fail from metal fatigue.
+CAUTION 4: Risk of mechanical failure-The fluctuations in main air pressure that occur during dryer operation will cause thin-gauge steel ductwork to quickly fail from metal fatigue.
 Ducts with a rectangular cross-section can be damaged by these forces even when heavy gauge material is used.
-A rectangular duct on the exhaust side of the dryer is likely to fail. - Consult a duct design professional before you use rectangular duct.
+Rectangular ductwork on the exhaust side of the dryer is likely to fail.

+• Consult a ductwork design professional before you use rectangular duct.

-The ducts must be able to withstand the large flexing forces imposed on it by the internal air pressure changes that occur during dryer operation.
+The ductwork must be able to withstand the large flexing forces imposed on it by the internal air pressure changes that occur during dryer operation.
 At minimum, straight sections fabricated from galvanized sheet steel must have the following material thickness: